 Xbox Series S on Xbox All Access

-The Xbox Series S will also be available on Microsoft's Xbox All Access subscription service in select regions, and thankfully, New Zealand is one of them.
-Xbox All Access bundles together the console with Xbox Game Pass Ultimate on a 24-month plan (giving you access to the latter for the duration) at a price of NZ$39 a month, with no upfront costs.
+The Xbox Series S will also be available on Microsoft's Xbox All Access subscription service in select regions, and thankfully, Australia is one of them.
+Xbox All Access bundles together the console with Xbox Game Pass Ultimate on a 24-month plan (giving you access to the latter for the duration) at a price of AU$33 a month, with no upfront costs.

-In NZ, Xbox All Access is offered exclusively through Spark as an add-on to an existing post-paid mobile or broadband plan, with pre-registrations open now.
+In Australia, Xbox All Access is offered exclusively through Telstra as an add-on to an existing post-paid mobile or broadband plan, with pre-registrations open now (opens in new tab).

 Xbox Series S: specs

 Microsoft has revealed exactly what its cheaper Xbox can do in the console's official launch trailer, which you can watch below.

 - CPU: Eight-core 3.6GHz (3.4GHz with SMT) custom AMD 7nm

 - GPU: 4 teraflops at 1.550GHz

 - RAM: 10GB GDDR6

 The Xbox Series S is up to 60% smaller than the Xbox Series X, making it the smallest Xbox ever made.
 Games will target a resolution of 1440p instead of 4K on Xbox Series X, and will be capable of 120fps.